Botany and Aromatherapy

 If you are familiar with aromatherapy then you will understand the fundamental role that essential oils play in its practice and success.
 And because essential oils are derived from various plants, learning about the botany of aromatic plants can be extremely useful if you want to understand more about how essential oils work and what they consist of chemically.
 So what exactly is botany?

 Botany is described as the scientific study of plants, and covers such subjects as their classification, physical appearance, function, chemistry, ecology and even economic importance.
 Botany seeks to understand how a plant is structured and how it relates to both the environment and its interactions with other plants and organisms.

-Although botany is a vast subject, learning just a few of the basics principals will help you in choosing the correct essential oil for a particular condition and give you a deeper insight into how essential oils work than can be learned from many aromatherapy books.
+Although botany is a vast subject, learning just a few of the basics principals will help you in choosing the correct essential oil for a particular condition, and give you a much deeper insight into how essential oils work than can be learned from many aromatherapy books.

 The definition of aromatherapy is often described as 'the art and science of using the essential oils derived from plants in a variety of therapeutic applications.'
 The natural essential oils produced by plants are what give them a recognisable and characteristic aroma, and these healing olis can be found in flowers, leaves, fruits, woods, barks and roots.

 Essential oils are located in the tiny glands, hairs, veins or sacs of the various parts of a plant and are extracted by a variety of methods according to the type of plant concerned.
 Oils from leaves, herbs, roots, woods, barks, spices and some flowers are obtained by traditional steam or water distillation, whereas fruits are cold pressed.
 Many delicate species of flowers require a more sophisticated process using solvents that produce what is known as an ‘absolute’.